gracenak/freelance_app/README.md

     <li> Run 'bundle install'
     <li> Run 'rake db:migrate' # migrates the tables into the database
     <li> Run 'rake db:seed'    # migrates this seed file containing initial data to test the application with
-    <li> Start running the server with 'shotgun' and visit <a href="https://http://localhost:3000/"></a> to visit the homepage.
+    <li> Start running the server with 'rails s' and visit <a href="https://http://localhost:3000/"></a> to access the homepage.
     <li> Enjoy!
 </ul>